auth0/auth0-deploy-cli/examples/directory/README.md

 `a0deploy export -c config.json --strip -f directory -o path/to/export`

+NOTE: Some of the settings cannot be exported for example emailProvider credentials, rulesConfigs values and others.
+After export you may need to update the configuration files if you experience schema errors on import.

 ## Example Import
 Included in this directory is an example structure.